johnsdean/git-practice/README.md

 Practice git commands.
 Local repo was created first with git init.

 ## Additional heading
-This is part of my added heading
+This is part of my added heading using new branch